 Norman Carter joined the National (then Commonwaith) Account: Laboratories soon after graduation as B.A.
 (Hons.) in 1986, For four years he was engaged in clinical audology and research.
-From 1980 to 1982, while satociatis with Dr. Karl Kryter at Bolt, Barnak and Nemmon Inc. In Botton, U.S.A.
-From 1982 he has carried out psychoacoustic research, since 1966 as head of NAL's psychoacoustic research, since 1966 as head of NAL's degree of M.A. with first class honours in psychology from degree of M.A. with first class honours in psychology from Sydney University.
-Norm, who is a to resent studying full Postgraduate scholarbite, is also an accompliated violinity Postgraduate scholarbite, is also an accompliated violinity
+From 1980 to 1982, while satociatis with Dr. Karl Kryter at Bolt, Barnak and Nemmon Inc. in Boston, U.S.A.
+From 1982 he has carried out psychoacoustic research, since 1966 as head of NAL's psychoacoustic research, since 1966 as head of NAL's degree of M.A. with first class honours in psychology from degree of M.A. with first class honours in psychology from of holder of the diploma of Aucocaina in Multi-Australia.
+Postgraduate scholarbile, is sito an accompliated violinity Postgraduate scholarbile, is sito an accompliated violinity